 A name in the rental car industry isn’t as key as in other industries.
 You can easily name your business “Bob’s Rentals” and have great success.
 However, as we’ll explore later on, web marketing is essential in the rental car industry.

-Before choosing a name, check to see if the domain is available and register it with a domain service like Google, GoDaddy, or Namecheap.
 Also, think about how you spell your business name as easy access via web search will help drive revenue.

 Note: If working with a franchise, a business name will only be an entity on legal documents.

 What Type of Business is a Car Rental Company?